STLNFTART/Multi-Heart-Model/src/README.md

 # Source Layout

-The `src/` directory will host the hybrid modeling pipeline that links neural control modules with cardiac electrophysiology solvers.
+The `src/` directory now contains a lightweight Python package that links neural control modules with cardiac oscillators.
+Each subsystem can be used independently or orchestrated via the Heart–Brain Coupling Model (HBCM) wrapper in `coupling/`.

-Suggested subdirectories:
+Current layout:

-* `neural/` – controllers, reflex arcs, and neuromodulation layers.
+* `neural/` – FitzHugh–Nagumo oscillator implementation modelling neural activation.
-* `cardiac/` – cellular and tissue-level electrophysiology models.
+* `cardiac/` – Van der Pol-based relaxation oscillator representing rhythmic cardiac motion.
-* `coupling/` – interfaces and data transforms between neural and cardiac domains.
+* `coupling/` – Bidirectional feedback utilities stitching neural and cardiac dynamics together.

-Populate these folders as implementation work begins.
+The modules expose simple Euler integration helpers and a convenience `HeartBrainCouplingModel` class for end-to-end simulations.
+Extend these packages with richer physiology models as the project matures.